blasferna/django-calculation/README.md

 ## Usage

 Import `calculation` and complete the definition.
-The widget `NumericCalculationInput` expects the calculation definition as the first argument.

 ### Example

+Using `FormulaInput` widget

 ```python
 from django import forms